Jayanths9/DodeLido_Referee/README.md

    ```
    python demo.py camera
    ```
-4. To use default image, run the command:
+4. To use the default image, run the command:
    ```
    python demo.py image --imagepath "./resources/trialImage3.jpg"
    ```